What is FSS?

 How do I get started?

 If you are ready to make some changes so you can make life better for your family, pick up an application at the Chapultepec Homes, 701 South LBJ Drive (the office is on Love Street).
-Chapultepec is site is set aside for the FSS program.
+Chapultepec is set aside for the FSS program.
 You can also click HERE to download an application.
-Bring your completed application to the next FSS Orientation session held on the 2nd Wednesday of each month at the Chapultepec Adult Learning Center.
-We will not accept an application until you attend the orientation.
+Bring your completed application to the Chapultepec Homes office at 701 South LBJ Drive (the office faces Love Street).
+You can also fax your completed application to 512-353-5070.
 You must meet all the normal requirements for housing assistance: income below 80% of the median income for this area, good tenant history, no criminal record, etc. You may also apply for regular public housing at the main office of the Housing Authority at 1201 Thorpe Lane.

 What can I expect?